-Kinesiology of Team Games is open to students in Grades 10-12 who have successfully completed Basics of Kinesiology or Grade 10 students currently enrolled in Basics of Kinesiology.
+Kinesiology of Team Games is open to students in Grades 10-12 who have successfully completed Basics of Kinesiology.
 This course aims to develop individual/team skills, a basic understanding of rules and strategies; with a practical application during individual skill development and gameplay.
 Kinesiology of Team Games includes both traditional and non-traditional team games.
 Examples of activities may include but are not limited to Ultimate Frisbee, Team Handball, Floor Hockey, etc.